-Otherwise, when the server receives a pass-through FSCTL request, the server SHOULD<368> pass it through to the underlying object store.
+Otherwise, when the server receives a pass-through FSCTL request, the server SHOULD<370> pass it through to the underlying object store.

 The server MUST pass the following to the underlying object store: CtiCode, the input buffer described by InputOffset and InputCount, the output buffer described by OutputOffset and OutputCount, the MaxOutputResponse as the maximum output buffer size, in bytes, for the response, and MaxInputResponse as the maximum input buffer size, in bytes, for the response.

-Where the CtlCode value matches an FSCTL function number defined in [MS-FSCC], the server SHOULD verify that the above buffers and sizes conform to the requirements of the corresponding structures defined in [MS-FSCC] section 2.3, and use the FileId from the SMB2 IOCTL request to obtain the handle described in [MS-FSCC] section 2.3 to pass to the object store.
-Where the CtlCode value is not defined in [MS-FSCC], the server SHOULD<369> ensure that the other requirements for private FSCTLs defined in [MS-FSCC] are met.
+Where the CtiCode value matches an FSCTL function number defined in [MS-FSCC], the server SHOULD verify that the above buffers and sizes conform to the requirements of the corresponding structures defined in [MS-FSCC] section 2.3, and use the FileId from the SMB2 IOCTL request to obtain the handle described in [MS-FSCC], the server SHOULD<371> ensure that the other requirements for private FSCTLs defined in [MS-FSCC] are met.